w3c/wot-thing-description/explainer/Explainer.md

 Applications, on the other hand, often use different terminologies in their data models.
 This again tend to end up in N-times-N translation between data models when those applications want to talk to each other.
 Semantic Web technology is known to help address this issue.
 TD embraces Semantic Web technologies by allowing semantic annotations to various elements in TD instances, enabling applications to understand other applications data by applying semantic processing.

 ![explainer_wot_hourglass](explainer_wot_hourglass.png)

+## Goals of Thing Description (TD)

+According to the WoT Working Group [Charter](https://www.w3.org/2016/12/wot-wg-2016.html), the goals of Thing Description (TD) is:

+- The Working Group will develop solutions to describe Things through metadata and declarations of their capabilities (e.g., possible interactions).
+- TD specification includes the definition of *machine-understandable vocabulary sets* as well as serialization formats, where the vocabulary sets include:
+  - A common vocabulary for describing Things in terms of the data and interaction models they expose to and/or consume from applications (e.g., interaction patterns such as Properties, Actions, and Events)
+  - A common vocabulary for security and privacy metadata as a basis for platforms to determine how to securely interoperate.
+  - A common vocabulary for communications metadata.

+At the same time, TD has to pay attention to the following requirements.

+- For basic usages there will not be an explicit dependence on RDF and it will not be necessary for constrained systems to perform explicit semantic processing.
+-  To enable more complex usages, the TD will include extension points to allow the use of semantic vocabularies and tools (e.g., Linked Open Data, Schema.org, Resource Description Framework (RDF), semantic reasoners, etc..).

+### Non-Goals of Thing Description (TD)

+- Application- and domain-specific metadata vocabularies.
+- Modification of existing protocols.